New to investing? Here’s how you can formulate your strategy

 Reducing your tax impact is also a way to save money.
 Since there is an option to choose between the Old and New Tax Regimes from this financial onwards, calculate which regime is most beneficial for your salary segment.
 Accordingly, you can select tax-saving instruments such as Equity Liked Savings Schemes or Tax-saver Bank Fixed Deposits.
 Include them in your equity and fixed income investment portfolios respectively and allocate funds at the beginning of the financial year to get maximum advantage.
 While investing also consider the lock-in period of these instruments.
 For instance, ELSS funds have a three-year lock-in while Tax-saver Bank FDs have a lock-in period of 5 years.
 You can also invest in Public Provident Fund, especially if you are just starting out in your career since it has a lock-in period of 15 years.
 It is also the only tax-saving instrument that offers the benefit of tax benefit during initial investment, interest accrual and at maturity.

-Disclaimer: This article is for information purpose only.
-The views expressed in this article are personal and do not necessarily constitute the views of Axis Bank Ltd. and its employees.
-Axis Bank Ltd. and/or the author shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
-Please consult your financial advisor before making any financial decision
+Disclaimer: This article has been authored by PersonalFN, a Mumbai based Financial Planning and Mutual Fund research firm.
+Axis Bank doesn't influence any views of the author in any way.
+Axis Bank & PersonalFN shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
+Please consult your financial advisor before making any financial decision.